 A Beginner’s Guide to Companion Planting in the Vegetable Garden

-What is Companion Planting?
+What Is Companion Planting?

 The Three Sisters Planting Method

-• Corn stalks support pole beans.
+• Corn stalks serve as natural supports for pole beans.

 Benefits of Companion Planting